 The video below comes from 2019, after the MKII briefcase model was added, and answers the question, 'What happens if the target is on a jet ski?'

-In the present, Andy loved Hitman 3, which releases today on the Epic Games Store, though sadly he did not report any unusual briefcase behavior.
+In the present, Andy loved Hitman 3, though sadly he did not report any unusual briefcase behavior.
 Such comical end-over-end spinning may fail to ever naturally reoccur in videogames—RIP to a legend, if that's the case.